OxDuke/oxduke.github.io/tutorials.md

 	* [Common Errors in Technical Writing](https://www.ece.ucdavis.edu/~jowens/commonerrors.html) by John Owens.
 	* [LaTex Templates](https://github.com/OxDuke/latex_templates) by [Stephen Boyd](http://web.stanford.edu/~boyd/).
 	* [Mathematical Writing](http://jmlr.csail.mit.edu/reviewing-papers/knuth_mathematical_writing.pdf) by Kunth et al..

+## Miscellaneous things sorted by subjects

+Here I would like to keep a list of references not directly related to Robotics but lay the foundation of, or at least somewhat related to the algorithmic aspect of Robotics.
+I am still working on this part.

+### Optimization

+- Dimitri Bertsekas has a ton of amazing books and papers, but quite unfortunately I am not quite a fan of his style.

+#### Convex Optimization

+- See [Convex Optimization](https://www.amazon.com/Convex-Optimization-Corrections-2008-Stephen/dp/0521833787/ref=sr_1_1?keywords=convex+optimization&qid=1555876044&s=gateway&sr=8-1) [[PDF](https://web.stanford.edu/~boyd/cvxbook/bv_cvxbook.pdf)] by S. Boyd and L. Vandenberghe for a basic overview of convex optimization.
+The book is clearly written and well understandable.
+It also has lecture videos that can be easily found on Youtube, which is a delight to watch.

+- Beyond the basics, here are a few of my interests: distributed optimization, optimization on non-smooth and non-differentiable convex problems and high-speed solver implementations.

+- [Proximal Algorithms](https://web.stanford.edu/~boyd/papers/pdf/prox_algs.pdf) by Neal Parikh and Stephen Boyd.

+- ADMM is an old algorithm and has seen a recent revival probably due to the need for large-scale distributed optimization.
+See [Distributed Optimization and Statistical Learning via the Alternating Direction Method of Multipliers](https://web.stanford.edu/~boyd/papers/pdf/admm_distr_stats.pdf) by S. Boyd et al. for a modern introduction.
+A talk by Boyd: [link](https://www.youtube.com/watch?v=Xg0ozgCXXB8&ab_channel=MicrosoftResearch).

+#### Nonlinear Optimization

+- See [Numerical Optimization](https://www.amazon.com/Numerical-Optimization-Operations-Financial-Engineering/dp/0387303030/ref=sr_1_1?keywords=numerical+optimization&qid=1555876008&s=gateway&sr=8-1) by J. Nocedal and Wright for an overview of the general optimization.

+### Game Physics

+### Computer Graphics
+I am a completely freshly green new babie to the CG world, I would like to keep a list of things that helped me the most during my CG journey.